Which SEO’s Does Google Search Suggest Love Best? And Why?

 Sam Michelson does.

 Dixon Jones does.

 Michael King does (but Google thinks he’s someone else, so he doesn’t).

 My first thought was that you only get a picture if you have a Google+ page.
-But Miriam Schwab has a page, and so does Marty Weintraub, and Branko Rihtman … yet Google’s showing them no love in the Search Suggest box.
-Any ideas why that is?
+But Miriam Schwab has a page, and so do Marty Weintraub and Branko Rihtman … yet Google’s showing them no love in the Search Suggest box.
+Any idea why that is?

 How about you?
 Are you basking in Google-love when you type your name in the box?